Cinema of Cameroon: History

 In 1919, the movie Haut-Commissariat de la République française au Cameroun was shot in the French Cameroons.

 In 1960, Cameroon became an independent country, and the history of Cameroonian cinema started around 1962.

 Thérèse Sita Bella and Jean Pierre Dikonguè Pipa were the first Cameroonian movie producers.
-Other names in early Cameroonian cinema included Alphonse Béni who had studied Film technique at the Conservatoire libre du cinéma français (CLCF), and Daniel Kamwa who studied film at the Université de Paris 8-Vincennes.
+Other names in early Cameroonian cinema included Alphonse Béni who had studied Film technique at the Conservatoire libre du cinéma français (CLCF), and Daniel Kamwa, who studied film at the Université Paris 8 Vincennes-Saint-Denis.
 The first movie shot in Cameroon after the independence was Point de Vue No. 1, directed by Dia Moukouri, and released in 1966.

 Before 1973, approximately 15 short and long films were produced, with financial support from the French Ministry of Cooperation, and technical support from the French Cultural Centers (CCF – centres culturels français).
 In 1972, there were about 32 movie theaters across Cameroon by Film Industry Development Fund (FODIC – Fonds du développement de l’industrie cinématographique) sponsored by the Government of Cameroon at the time.

-In the 1970s and 1980s, a number of films were produced in Cameroon, including Muna Moto by Jean-Pierre Dikonguè, and which was awarded the Golden Stallion (The Étalon d’or de Yennenga is the supreme prize) at the Panafrican Film and Television Festival of Ouagadougou (FESPACO – festival panafricain de cinéma et de télévision de Ouagadougou) in 1976.
+In the 1970s and 1980s, a number of films were produced in Cameroon, including Muna Moto by Jean-Pierre Dikonguè, which was awarded the top prize, the Golden Stallion (Étalon d'or de Yennenga), at the Panafrican Film and Television Festival of Ouagadougou (FESPACO) in 1976.

 In the 1980s there were several cinemas in Yaounde and Douala.
 They subsequently shut down, and movies were instead shown at mobile cinemas.

 In a 2015 interview, Otia Vitalis, then the Chair of the Cameroon Film Industry Board, listed Ninah's Dowry (2012) by director Victor Viyouh and produced in Sabga Hills, Bamenda as a more recent notable film.
 It won several awards including Best Feature at the African Movie Academy Awards in 2013.
 Vitalis also referenced Beleh (2013), a short comedy by Christa Eka, which screened in over 20 international film festivals.

-The Cameroon International Film Festival was first held in 2016.
+The Cameroon International Film Festival (CAMIFF) was first held in 2016, established by producer Agbor Gilbert Ebot.